Introduction to Python

 {1, 2, 3, 'a', 'b', 'c'}

-These union methods remove duplicates, but if we want to get the duplicate items in two sets we use the intersection()
+These methods of union remove the duplicates, but if we want to get the duplicated elements in two sets we can use the intersection()

 method.